 Dr Edward Wickham

 Dr Wickham has been an Affiliate Lecturer at the Faculty of Music in Cambridge since 2006, where he delivers courses on Late Medieval and Renaissance music and its notation.
-He is Course Director of the MMus in Choral Studies, and chairs a working party on Choral Outreach.
+He is Course Principal of the MMus in Choral Studies, and chairs a working party on Choral Outreach.
 His current research interest entails the examination of modes of text understanding and intelligibility within a range of choral repertories.

 Educated at Oxford and King’s College, London, where he received his PhD for a study in 15th century sacred music, Dr Wickham has throughout his career maintained a busy schedule both as conductor and academic.
 Soon after leaving Oxford he established the vocal ensemble The Clerks, with which he has made over two dozen recordings, and received many plaudits including the Gramophone Early Music Award.
 The Clerks has given concerts in many of the major UK and European festivals and venues, numerous broadcasts on British, European and US radio, and undertaken coast-to-coast tours of the USA.
 As director of The Clerks, his recordings and performances of Renaissance repertoire have made a significant contribution to the understanding and appreciation of composers such as Ockeghem, Obrecht and Josquin Des Prez; and their innovative performances from manuscript facsimiles (notably a late-night BBC Proms performance) have done much to illuminate issues of period performance in Renaissance polyphony.
 He is equally engaged with contemporary music, commissioning new work from composers as diverse as Christopher Fox, Joanna Marsh, Robert Saxton and Stevie Wishart.

-With The Clerks, Edward Wickham has also collaborated with artists from difference traditions, disciplines and media.
+With The Clerks, Edward Wickham has also collaborated with artists from different traditions, disciplines and media.
 Typical of this approach have been the programmes which he developed under the umbrella of a substantial Arts Council grant in 2009-12: a collaboration with singers from Syria, a 24-hour sound installation involving community choirs and inter-faith groups, and a programme mixing live singing and electronics, presented in unusual venues such as a Victorian Pumping Station and Edwardian swimming baths.
 Most recently, he has been working with speech scientists and cognitive psychologists on a series of projects supported by the Wellcome Trust, exploring the intelligibility of words in music, and musical hallucinations.
 This work has been presented in concerts across the UK, been profiled on BBC Radio and the resulting research published in peer-reviewed journals.